Iron ore logs second weekly gain on China stimulus, sound fundamentals

-BEIJING, Nov 3 (Reuters) - Iron ore rose for a second consecutive week, underpinned by stimulus-related optimism and supportive fundamentals in top consumer China.
+BEIJING, Nov 3 (Reuters) - Iron ore rose for a second consecutive week, underpinned by stimulus-related optimism and supportive fundamentals in top consumer China, although gains narrowed on Friday on fear of possible government supervision.

-The key steelmaking ingredient also benefited after a key financial policy meeting earlier this week and following the latest fiscal stimulus in Asia's largest economy.
+The key steelmaking ingredient also benefited from improved sentiment after a key financial policy meeting earlier this week and following the latest fiscal stimulus in Asia's largest economy.

 Chinese policymakers said during the twice-a-decade financial meeting on Oct.30-Oct.
 31 that Beijing would strengthen efforts to reduce local debt risks and help with reasonable financing demands for all types of property enterprises.